allrom/RoRPro/README.md

  - **Acceptance/integration** tests have been written to check if the app works well from the user's
  perspective: creation, editing, deleting of questions and answers, adding links or attach files, voting, searching, adding subscription or comment, selecting the best answer, giving awards.
- - **Unit** tests have been written to test different parts of application in isolation: controllers, models, services, mailers.
+ - **Unit/System** tests have been written to test different parts of application in isolation: controllers, models, services, mailers.
  - **To run** a full bunch (more than __500__) of tests, invoke the following from the app working directory:
  > $rspec spec/